locationtech/udig-platform/docs/user/en/What is new.rst

 Constraint Query Language
 =========================

-The use of :doc:`Constraint Query Language` has been greatly improved with fields providing dynamic assistance and function lookup while you type.
+The use of :doc:`/concepts/Constraint Query Language` has been greatly improved with fields providing dynamic assistance and function lookup while you type.

 To access this functionality: